 Unlike hydraulic power steering, electrical power steering relies on an electrical motor and sensors on the steering column.
 By analyzing the input from the steering wheel, the Electronic Control Unit (ECU) sends a signal to the electronic motor, which is located on the end of the steering column or on the steering rack itself.
 This motor then turns and aids the driver with the steering process.
 We at Dixon's Automotive in Dayton have been performing power steering repairs on a multitude of vehicle makes since 1998, and our owner Paul Dixon makes sure their Expert technicians go through extensive auto repair training.

 Some Signs Your Vehicle Might Need Power Steering Fluid Service

 Whining or squealing noise - If there is a whining or squealing noise while turning your steering wheel, chances are that your power steering needs to be inspected or repaired.
 The power steering belt may also be torn or damaged.
-This is a more serious issue and if this occurs, you should bring your vehicle to Dixon's Automotive in Dayton as soon as possible.
+This is a more serious issue, and if this occurs, you should bring your vehicle to Dixon's Automotive in Dayton as soon as possible.

-It is important to bring your vehicle to an auto repair shop that knows about your vehicle's specific parts and has experience in power steering repair.
+Bringing your vehicle to an auto repair shop that knows about your vehicle's specific parts and has experience in power steering repair is essential.
 If you are in the 45439 area or nearby, that shop is Dixon's Automotive.
-We specialize in engine repair and brake repair, and can also perform routine services on your vehicles, such as regular maintenance, and tune-ups.
-Reasons You Should Do Business With Us:
+We specialize in engine repair and brake repair and can also perform routine services on your vehicles, such as regular maintenance and tune-ups.